-- the formalising and publishing an ambitious strategy and targets for combating climate change and protecting biodiversity; - the publication of relevant sustainability risk indicators or adverse impacts on sustainability; - greater transparency on lobbying policy and lobbying activities, as well as the amounts paid by the company for lobbying; - greater transparency around the company's tax policy and its implementation; - measures to respect human rights and fundamental rights at work; - explanations about a social or environmental controversy.
+- the formalising and publishing an ambitious strategy and targets for combating climate change and protecting biodiversity; - the publication of relevant sustainability risk indicators or adverse impacts on sustainability; - greater transparency on lobbying policy and lobbying activities, as well as the amounts paid by the company for lobbying;

+- greater transparency around the company's tax policy and its implementation; - measures to respect human rights and fundamental rights at work: - explanations about a social or environmental controversy.

 Shareholder resolutions must be clearly defined and reasonable.
 They are considered on a case-by-case basis after taking shareholder dialogue into account.
-In 2023, CNP Assurances examined all shareholder resolutions of an environmental nature.
-Details of the votes cast by CNP Assurances are available in the report on the 2023 shareholder engagement policy.
+CNP Assurances has undertaken to publish and explain its votes on all external resolutions with an environmental character.
+However, in 2024, no such resolution was proposed at the general meetings of companies in which CNP Assurances is a direct shareholder.